 Note that multiple versions of the .NET Framework can coexist on a single computer at the same time.
 This means that you don't have to uninstall previous versions in order to install a later version.

 The .NET Framework for developers

 If you're a developer, choose any programming language that supports the .NET Framework to create your apps.
 Because the .NET Framework provides language independence and interoperability, you interact with other .NET Framework apps and components regardless of the language with which they were developed.

 To develop .NET Framework apps or components, do the following:

 Select the language or languages supported by the .NET Framework that you intend to use to develop your apps.
-A number of languages are available, including Visual Basic, C#, Visual F#, and C++/CLI from Microsoft.
+A number of languages are available, including Visual Basic, C#, F#, and C++/CLI from Microsoft.
 (A programming language that allows you to develop apps for the .NET Framework adheres to the Common Language Infrastructure (CLI) specification.)

 Select and install the development environment to use to create your apps and that supports your selected programming language or languages.
 The Microsoft integrated development environment (IDE) for .NET Framework apps is Visual Studio.
 It's available in a number of editions.

 For more information on developing apps that target the .NET Framework, see the Development Guide.

 |Overview||Provides detailed information for developers who build apps that target the .NET Framework.|